noureldeen304/library-management/README.md

 - Customize application properties in `src/main/resources/application.properties` as needed.

+### Docker

+- Dockerfile: The project includes a Dockerfile for containerizing the application.
+You can build the Docker image using the following command:

+    ```bash
+    docker build -t library-management-app .
+    ```

+- Running Docker container: After building the Docker image, you can run the application in a Docker container using the following command:

+    ```bash
+    docker run -p 8080:8080 library-management-app
+    ```

 ## Contributing

 Contributions are welcome!
 Here are some ways you can contribute: